decipleme/getandcleandata/README.md

 **README - Coursera DataScience Course "Getting and Cleaning Data" Course-Project repository**

-####Contents
 This repository contains three files

-1. **Codebook.md** -    explains the details about the the layout of the data set, the variables and their definitions, any units of measurement, etc
+1. **CodeBook.md** -    explains the details about the the layout of the data set, the variables and their definitions, any units of measurement, etc
 2. **README.md** -      explains what the script does and how to run it and view the tidy data created using the script
 3. **run_analysis.R** - the R script that reads a given set of data and massages them into a tidy data